 Minimum unit charges are as follows:

-The following provisions concern special situations:
+The following provisions apply to special situations:

 - A–E Postmasters.
 A–E postmasters are charged sick leave the same as annual leave (see 512.524).

 - Rural Carriers.
-Rural carriers who are absent because of illness on Saturdays are charged sick leave based on the computations used for their annual leave charges (see 512.53).
+Rural carriers who are absent because of illness on Saturdays are charged sick leave based on the computations used for their annual-leave charges (see 512.53).

 - Triweekly Rural Carriers.
 Triweekly rural carriers are charged sick leave the same as for annual leave (see 512.54).